UDST/manta/README.md

  - g++ (used versions: 6.4.0 in Ubuntu)
  - Qt5 (used versions: 5.9.5 in Ubuntu)
  - qmake (used versions: 3.1 in Ubuntu)
+ - Python (used versions: 3.6.5 in Ubuntu)
  - pytest (used versions: 6.1.1 in Ubuntu)
+ - pytest-cov (used versions: 2.10.1 in Ubuntu)
+ - pytest-remotedata (used versions: 0.3.2 in Ubuntu)

 ## Installation & Compilation